 I replied: “Yes, it’s terrible.
 I wish they wouldn’t smoke.
 But I’ve heard some groups are full of gossips.”
 OK, I actually didn’t say that, but I wish I had.

 The Bible teaches, “A gossip separates close friends” (Prov.
-16:28) and “a gossip betrays a confidence; so avoid anyone who talks too much” (Prov.
-20:19).
-The Apostle Paul includes gossip on the sin lists in Romans 1 and 2 Corinthians 12 along with murder, envy, strife, jealousy, rage and deceit.
-Gossip is serious business.
+16:28) along with murder, envy, strife, jealousy, rage and deceit.
+A gossip group is serious business.
 So what do you do when it shows up in your group?

 1. Be Proactive.

-Even though your group is filled with wonderful people, the first place to deal with gossip is on the first day of the group.
-As your group talks about their group values, you should formulate a group agreement.
+Even though your group is filled with wonderful people, the first place to deal with group gossip is on the first day of the group — before it begins: As your group talks about their group values, you should formulate a group agreement.
 These are simply the things the entire group agrees to.
 This can include when and where the group meets, the frequency of meetings, childcare, etc.

 A key value for your group is confidentiality.
 What is said in the group needs to stay in the group.
 Period.
 Your group should be declared “Las Vegas.”
 Nothing in the group—comment, prayer request, joke or off-the-cuff remark—should be repeated outside of the group.

 Sometimes, the rules get blurry.
 Let’s say a group member requests prayer for a mutual friend—let’s call her Jane—who is not in the group.
 Jane is having some tests for a serious health problem.
 One day, you bump into Jane’s husband and tell him you are praying for Jane and her health issues.
 The problem is Jane hasn’t said anything to her husband.
 She was afraid the news would affect his heart condition, so she didn’t want to worry him unnecessarily.
 (This is a fictitious story.
 I am not telling tales out of school here.)
 Now, you get the picture.